l4u/ios-SnaprKit-framework/README.md

 ## Resources
 * You will need to copy `SnaprKitResources.bundle` into your project, and ensure it is included in your target's "Copy Bundle Resources" build phase.
-* You will need a `SnaprKit.bundle` in your project, which includes the project's HTML.
+* You will need a `SnaprKitHTML.bundle` in your project, which includes the project's HTML.

 ## Facebook Integration
 Native Facebook integration is optional.
 SnaprKit will determine if if the Facebook SDK is available and configured at runtime, and use it if possible.
 It will fall back to an in-app auth flow if not present.